dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1401.md

 End Sub

-If you try this, you’ll find that the header row in the table is not copied because the name Table1 doesn’t include that row.
+If you try this, you'll find that the header row in the table is not copied because the name Table1 doesn't include that row.
 If you need to include the header row,

 change the table reference to